Skip to content

 Drag, drop, reorder, schedule

-A live ninety day calendar showing thirteen weeks at a glance with a slot for every publishing day the team has configured.
-Drag approved cluster cards into the weeks you want, reorder them when priorities shift, swap them out when something better opens up.
-The calendar updates instantly with every move and the team always works from the current shape rather than a snapshot somebody emailed around last week.
+A live ninety day calendar showing thirteen weeks at a glance, with a slot for every publishing day.
+Drag approved cards into the weeks you want, reorder when priorities shift.

 Features